Estimote/iOS-SDK/README.md

   ![ScreenShot LinkWithBinaryLibraries](http://estimote.com/api/BuildPhasesScreenshot.png)

 3. In project settings go to Build Settings tab.
-Search for Header Search Paths and add a line containing "$(SRCROOT)/../EstimoteSDK/Headers".
+Search for Header Search Paths and add a line containing: `$(SRCROOT)/../EstimoteSDK/Headers`

 4. Congratulations!
 You are done.